 To comply with requests from the County Auditors, the Board agreed to transfer the Project No. 72, Wilkin County Ditch (C.D.)
 No. 22-Lateral No. 3, account balance to Project No. 1, Wilkin C.D.
 No. 22, and the Project No. 62, Judicial Ditch (J.D.)
 No. 1- Branch 4, funds to Project No. 30, Clay/Wilkin J.D.
 1. The transfers will simplify the Counties’ taxing process for these ditch systems.

 Other business included:

-The next meeting of the Board of Managers, BRRWD, is scheduled for Monday, September 12, 2016, at 7:00 PM in the BRRWD Office, located at 1303 4th AVE NE, Barnesville, MN.
+The Board of Managers, BRRWD, will hold their next regular meeting on Monday, September 11, 2017, at 7:00 PM in the BRRWD Office, located at 1303 4th AVE NE, Barnesville, MN.
 All meetings are open to the public.
-For more information, please visit our website at www.brrwd.org.
+For more information about the BRRWD, please visit our website at www.brrwd.org.